voisine/addressimo/README.md

 # Overview

 *Addressimo* is an address service.
-While there are many ways to generate and/or receive an address, the end result is that the requesting entity is given an address to which they can send value.
-The value of a service such as *Addressimo* is that it can help to provide additional security and privacy.
+While there are many ways to generate and/or receive an address, the end result always involves the requesting entity recvieving an address to which they can send value.
+The value of a service such as *Addressimo* is that it helps to provide additional security and privacy surrounding address generation / requests.

-Quite simply, a wallet can receive an address of some sort just by making an address request like this:
+Quite simply, a wallet can receive different address types just by making an address request like this:

 **https://addressimo_site_url/address/{id}/resolve**